NoxiousKarn/Showerthoughts/README.md

 3. rm /urs/local/bin/remove_long_titles.py <~~~ Removes our custom python code that removes long headlines
 4. rm /root/showerthoughts.rss <~~~ Removes showerthoughts.rss file from our root folder
 5. crontab -e
-6. Delete the line we added Saveand exit CTRL+O, [ENTER], CTRL+X
+6. Delete the lines we added
+7. Save and exit Hit: CTRL+O, [ENTER], CTRL+X
-7. Reboot
+8. Reboot

    There all gone and back to normal!